Miami University Logo

 This program helps faculty improve a writing project, gain insight into the writing process, learn about the work of colleagues, and form long-term writing partnerships.

-The program is not offerred every year.
-Please consult the Faculty Opportunities page to for information about when the program is running and for application deadlines.
+This program is not offered every year.
+Please consult the Faculty Writing Workshop page for further information, applications guidelines, and application deadlines.

 Bringing Important Findings to a Wide Audience